Top 20 Dog Food Brands

 Orijen Logo

-Orijen is designed to be as close to a natural diet as possible and contains only the nutrients that your dog would get from nature.
-This is how pets at home stay healthy and well-groomed because even a beautifully shiny coat directly depends on the quality of nutrition.
+Orijen food is designed to be as close to a natural diet as possible and contains only the nutrients your dog would get from nature.
+This is how pets stay healthy and well-groomed because even a beautiful, shiny coat is directly dependent on the quality of nutrition.

-Different kinds of meat, with the addition of small amounts of vegetables, fruits, and medicinal herbs, provide the dog’s needs, considering its adaptation to high-protein foods.
-The base of animal protein consists of the following:
+Different types of meat, with the addition of small amounts of vegetables, fruits, and medicinal herbs, provide the needs of the dog, taking into account its adaptation to high-protein food.
+The animal protein base consists of:

 • poultry;